agkaminski/FellaPC/README.md

 ## Limitations

-All limitations in the firmware comes from the limited size of the ROM space and poor performance of the CC65 C compiler.
-16 KB of program memory was thought to be just enought for full BASIC interpreter implementation.
-Alas, CC65 does not optimize almost at all for the code size, also 6502 is infamous of not playing nice with the C language.
-There was much struggle at the end of the development with the ROM space running out - so features were removed or abandoned and some functions has been written in assembled instead (which provides huge savings).
-Although I did not wanted to write the BASIC interpreter itself in assembler, as I hope to reuse it in the future project, so portability is of value.
-Making whole firmware in assembler would also made project much longer and more difficult to maintain.
+All limitations in the firmware come from the limited size of the ROM space and poor performance of the CC65 C compiler.
+16 KB of program memory was thought to be just enought to fit a full BASIC interpreter implementation.
+Alas, CC65 does not optimize almost at all for the code size.
+6502 is also infamous of not playing nice with the C language.
+There was much struggle at the end of the development with the ROM space running out - so some features were removed or abandoned and some functions has been rewritten in assembled instead (which provides huge savings).
+It was deciced against writing the BASIC interpreter itself in the assembler, in hope to reuse it in the future project, with its portability in mind.
+Writing the whole firmware in assembler would also prolong the project and more it difficult to maintain.

 Due to above concerns, following hardware features are not handled by the firmware: